reikolydia/RazerBlade2018Hackintosh/README.md

 Intro
 ---

 Hey there, I got several requests to release my EFI and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
 This is not a full step-by-step guide, rather a few specific notes (and a full EFI folder) to compliment a full guide like [Corp's](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) or [RehabMan's](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/).
 This install aims to be as vanilla as possible, so no modifications should be needed to the actual mac operating system files.
-The only system files I modified were the asset files needed to change the About This Mac display, and the screen resoltion overrides to allow me to run the internal display at 5K HiDPI.
+The only system files I modified were the asset files needed to change the About This Mac display, and the screen resolution overrides to allow me to run the internal display at 5K HiDPI.

 Also, I have tried out the macOS Catalina release and most things work, sleep is buggy though.
 At least sidecar seems to work fine now on the release.

 **Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.

-**I do not recommend using the OpenCore EFI!** It's not maintained as often (I made it as an experiement), and causes instability with the trackpad drivers.
+**I do not recommend using the OpenCore EFI!** It's not maintained as often (I made it as an experiment), and causes instability with the trackpad drivers.
 It's meant for learning.

 Here is the hardware specification of my Blade as I bought it:

 __**Razer Blade Stealth 2018**__

 - **CPU** : Intel Core i7-8550U 4C8T 1.8GHz (4.0GHz turbo)
 - **RAM** : 16GB dual-channel LPDDR3-2133
 - **GPU** : Intel UHD 620
 - **Storage** : LITEON CA3-8D512
 - **Screen** : 13.3" 3200x1800 with touch
-- **WiFi** : Broadcom BCM94352Z DW1560 802.11ac Wifi Bluetooth 4.0 M.2
+- **WiFi** : Broadcom BCM94352Z DW1560 802.11ac WiFi Bluetooth 4.0 M.2
 - **Thunderbolt** : Intel Alpine Ridge JHL6340
 - **Soundcard** : Realtek ALC298
 - **Battery** : 53.6 Wh